Engin-Boot/pong-stage-AleenaSaleem/Stage0/Game-rule-handler.md

   When - A player hits the opponent's wall

-  Then - trigger the 'play-the-game' module
+  Then - ball bounces back with certain predefined speed and trigger the 'play-the-game' module

 ### Scenario: A player hits opponent's paddle